Anthony J. Pennings, PhD

 Laws pertaining to telegraphy did not come about under the rubric of free speech but rather, from the precedents established in railroad law.
 Early on, the telegraph was considered more of a business machine than a print technology.
 Initially, it was used primarily to transmit stock exchange information.
 Before the Civil War, over half its messages related to stocks and 80 percent of its messages were commercial.[5]
 Despite telegraphs using the printed word, it was excluded from being legally examined under the constitutional protection of free speech because of its expense.
 Ranting editorials or even short news items were prohibitively expensive for the newspapers.

-This entry introduces how technology and policy converged to create a radical new communication technology as a form of corporate and governmental power.
-This technology collapsed the factor of time and distance and created a global system of “data” networking capable of transferring new types of knowledge.
+This entry introduced how technology, events and policy converged to create a radical new form of corporate and governmental power.
+This technology collapsed factors of time and distance and created a global system of “data” networking capable of transferring new types of commercial and strategic information.
 The telegraph was a visual, text-oriented device.
-As such it worked nicely with bureaucracies need for rules and instructions.
-Instantaneous communication through telegraph lines challenged the postal system as the fastest method of sending written text and other types of tabular and hyper-rationalized knowledge.
+As such it worked nicely with bureaucracies’ need for rules and instructions.
+Instantaneous communication through telegraph lines challenged the postal system as the fastest method of sending written text.
+Consequently, it helped shape types of tabular and hyper-rationalized knowledge that transformed organizational power over time and distance.

 Notes